 Getting used to China company names can be a little bit tricky to get used to for a couple of reasons.
-Firstly, official China company names are nearly always in Chinese, which presents a language barrier to most people from outside China.
+Firstly, official China company names are always in Chinese, which presents a language barrier to most people from outside China.

 Secondly, China company names follow a set structure that is required for the official registration process.

 This article offers our explanation of how China company names work and how to break them down.

 Note that this article is specifically about companies registered in Mainland China and that companies can be registered with a Chinese name in other countries too.

 A Note on English Company Names in China